Search for a rare disease

 The estimated prevalence in the general population of Europe is 0.9/100,000 .

-Surgical interventions are aimed to preventing cerebral, ophthalmological or breathing complications and correcting the cranio-facial dysmorphy.
+Surgical interventions are aimed at preventing cerebral, ophthalmological or respiratory complications and correcting the cranio-facial dysmorphy.
 The craniofacial surgical approach adopted needs to take into account both the cranial and facial synostosis and should be tailored to each patient.